Should L1 be used in EFL classes?

 - Use of L1 may become a habit that both learners and teachers may resort to whenever a difficulty is encountered.

 - L1 may be sometimes misleading when learning the target language.
-In spite of the existence of universals governing language systems, languages differ more or less.
+Despite the existence of universals governing language systems, languages differ more or less.

 - The use of L1 in EFL classes hinders the provision of enough comprehensible input, a prerequisite for acquiring any language.